martin0995/ntt-governance/README.md

    Post-deployment:

     - Add the staking contract address to the .env file as STAKING_CONTRACT_ADDRESS
+    - A `deployment.json` file will be created in the root directory containing all deployment details, including the governance contract, staking contract, and token contract addresses

 3. Update Governance Contract with Staking Address